-Turns out I was wrong – judging by the hundreds of positive reviews of this camera, not to mention the availability of an extremely sought-after ‘limited edition’ version, the Hello Kitty Fujifilm Instax is one super popular camera… both for children and for Asian women with a love of everything cute, it seems!
+Turns out I was wrong – judging by the hundreds of positive reviews of this camera, not to mention the availability of an extremely sought-after ‘limited edition’ version, the Hello Kitty Fujifilm Instax is one super popular camera… both for kids and for Asian women with a love of everything cute, it seems!

 Another reason I decided to include the Hello Kitty Fujifilm Instax here is that it’s actually a great little instant camera.
-In my roundup of the best instant cameras, I concluded that the Instax line of Fujifilm cameras produce excellent results, particularly at this affordable price point.
+In my round-up of the best instant cameras, I concluded that the Instax line of Fujifilm cameras produce excellent results, particularly at this affordable price point.

 The recommended age for the Hello Kitty Fujifilm Instax is a little vague, in that it’s suitable to be used by young children (and equally popular for adult fans of Hello Kitty).
 However, it must be remembered that being an ‘Instax’, this camera requires film, which can become expensive if your child gets a bit over-excited with the shutter button!

 Thankfully, Fuji Instax film can be purchased more affordably in bulk; even with the Hello Kitty branding like these film packs.

 Whilst having to ‘pay’ each time your child presses the shutter button may not sound appealing, teaching them about the importance of carefully timing and composing each photo can be a good thing in their development as a photographer.

 Image quality is actually better than you might expect, thanks to the Fuji technology and a good quality lens, and battery life is surprisingly good given it runs off two AA-size batteries.